Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/README.md

 # Streaming at Scale with Azure Event Hubs and Stream Analytics

 This sample uses Stream Analytics to process streaming data from EventHub and uses another Event Hub as a sink to store JSON data.
-This is done to analyze pure streaming performances of Stream Analytics; no aggregation is done and data is passed as fast as possibile from the input to the output.
+This is done to analyze pure streaming performances of Stream Analytics; no aggregation is done and data is passed as fast as possible from the input to the output.
 Data is augmented by adding additional fields.

+To support very high throughput, two different Event Hubs namespaces are deployed by the template.
+Event Hubs capacity is limited to up to 20 units of 1 MB/s each (although this limit can be increased through a support ticket).
+If incoming throughput is under 10 MB/s, you could deploy two Event Hub instances under a single namespace instead.

 The provided scripts will an end-to-end solution complete with load test client.